Koskotas scandal: Greece in the 1980's

-In 1985, Papandreou provoked a constitutional crisis by denying Karamanlis a second presidential term and supporting Supreme Court justice Christos Sartzetakis instead, proposed constitutional amendments aimed at increasing the power of his position by weakening the presidential powers, which had served as checks and balances on the executive branch.
+In 1985, Papandreou provoked a constitutional crisis by denying Karamanlis a second presidential term and supporting Supreme Court Justice Christos Sartzetakis instead.
+He also proposed constitutional amendments aimed at increasing the power of his position by weakening the presidential powers, which had served as checks and balances on the executive branch.
 The election of the new president took place under a tense and confrontational atmosphere due to Papandreou's dubious constitutional procedures.
-Sartzetakis' election helped Papandreou and his socialist party, PASOK, to secure victory in the 1985 general elections and consolidating his power as "parliamentary autocrat."
+Sartzetakis' election helped Papandreou and his socialist party, PASOK, to secure victory in the 1985 general elections and consolidate his power as "parliamentary autocrat."

 By the end of the decade, Greece's economy was burdened by debt that had nearly tripled in size, rising from 26.7% of GDP in 1981 to 73.3% of GDP in 1990.
 The country also faced high inflation rates, which fluctuated between 13% and 23% from 1981 to 1989, along with rising unemployment from 2.7% in 1980 to 8% in 1988, chronic primary budget deficits, and large government expenditures some intended to keep failed companies afloat, all of which strained the economy.
-At the same time, press reports of corruption within PASOK's government were being reported, over 200 scandals in the late 1980s.
-Notable among these were the "Yugoslav corn scandal," the "mass scale surveillance scandal," and the "public utilities scandal."
+At the same time, press reports of corruption within PASOK's government were being reported, with there being over 200 scandals in the late 1980s.
+Notable among these were the "Yugoslav corn scandal" and the "mass scale surveillance scandal".
 However, Papandreou became embroiled in the Koskotas scandal, which overshadowed all other PASOK's scandals.